IIIF/api/source/api/auth/0.9/index.md

 ### 1.4.
 Security

 The purpose of this specification to support access-control for IIIF resources and hence security is a core concern.
-This specification prescribes the use of cookies and bearer tokens to convey authentication status.
-To prevent misuse, both cookies and bearer tokens need to be protected from disclosure in storage and in transport.
+To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
 Implementations _SHOULD_ use [HTTP over TLS][rfc-2818], commonly known as HTTPS, for all communication.
 All references to HTTP should be read assuming the use of HTTP over TLS.
 See also the [Implementation Notes][a-implementation-notes].

 ## 2. Authentication Services